michaeladrouillard/spotify_pop/README.md

 The data were manually validated, and the finalized data sets are included in 'inputs/data'.

+A PDF of the paper is available at: https://github.com/michaeladrouillard/spotify_pop/blob/main/outputs/paper/paper.pdf.

 ## File Structure

 The repo is structured as the following: